urbanopt/geojson-modelica-translator/docs/developer_resources.md

 1. The GeoJSON level -- input: geojson, output: geojson+
 2. The Load Model Attachment -- input: geojson+, output: multiple files related to building load models (spawn, rom, csv)
 3. The Translation to Modelica -- input: custom format, output: .mo (example inputs: geojson+, system design parameters).
-The translators are implicit to the load model connectors as each load model requires different paramters to calculate the loads.
+The translators are implicit to the load model connectors as each load model requires different parameters to calculate the loads.

 In some cases, the Level 3 case (translation to Modelica) is a blackbox method (e.g. TEASER) which prevents a simulation mapper class from existing at that level.